ruotongyu/FirmSecure/README.md

 ## Start Application from Bootloader
 Bootloader will start either the application or the DFU mode, depending on different triggers.
 By default, the DFU bootloader will start the application that is located at a **specific place in memory**.
-According to the code in [nrf_bootloader_app_start.c](https://github.com/DiUS/nRF5-SDK-15.3.0-reduced/blob/master/components/libraries/bootloader/nrf_bootloader_app_start.c), bootloader always boots from end of MRB (`uint32_t start_addr = MBR_SIZE`).
+According to the function `nrf_bootloader_app_start` in [nrf_bootloader_app_start.c](https://github.com/DiUS/nRF5-SDK-15.3.0-reduced/blob/master/components/libraries/bootloader/nrf_bootloader_app_start.c), bootloader always boots from end of MRB (`uint32_t start_addr = MBR_SIZE`).
 The size of MBR is `0x1000` (Defined in [nrf_mrb.h](https://github.com/DiUS/nRF5-SDK-15.3.0-reduced/blob/master/components/softdevice/s140/headers/nrf52/nrf_mbr.h))
 ```c
 void nrf_bootloader_app_start(void)
 {